aryanbaranwal001/aptos_distribution_markets/README.md

         **Example:** for market *What will be price of APT by the end of December 2025*, the mean here is the expected price of APT in USD.

    * **Standard Deviation:** This represents your level of <u>confidence</u> in the position.
-A higher standard deviation indicates greater confidence, which can result in higher potential profits if the market resolves in your favor.
-Higher standard deviation means pointier the curve around your expected value
+A lower standard deviation indicates greater confidence, which can result in higher potential profits if the market resolves in your favor.
+Lower standard deviation means pointier the curve around your expected value.

         **Example:** If you expect the price of APT to be $8 by the end of December 2025, you will set the mean to 8.
-And if you are highly confident that the price will be close to $8, you will assign a higher standard deviation, creating a pointier curve around your predicted value.
+And if you are highly confident that the price will be close to $8, you will assign a lower standard deviation, creating a pointier curve around your predicted value.

 3. **Execute Trades:** After setting the mean and standard deviation, users can buy their position based on their prediction.
 All positions will be visible in the **Positions** section.
 4. **Add Liquidity:** Users can also provide liquidity and they recieve a proportional amount of LP shares and market position minted.